Waldorf School of New Orleans: History

 Waldorf School of New Orleans (formerly The Hill School) was founded in 2000 by a small group of parents who felt Waldorf education was an imperative educational experience meant for their children.
 The school had been enjoying steady and healthy growth since its inception and had grown 50 students strong, but when Hurricane Katrina struck on August 29, 2005, the school was devastated.
 Not only was its location flooded and its student body scattered across the nation, but upon homecoming, enrollment deflated to less than half what it was.
 Once again a group of steadfast parents decided to press on.
 They found a new location in the Irish Channel and reopened.
 In 2016 WNSO bought its first property at 2010 Peniston St, New Orleans, La 70119 and opened an Early Childhood Center.
-In August of 2019 the school moved it Main Campus to 2539 Columbus St., New Orleans, LA, 70119, as a part of the Rose Collaborative in the newly renovated school building behind the former St. Rose de Lima Church.
+In August 2019 the school moved it Main Campus to 2539 Columbus St., New Orleans, LA, 70119, as a part of the Rose Collaborative in the newly renovated school building behind the former St. Rose de Lima Church.